-If you have to serve a document on the other person by personal service, you can ask a friend or relative, or hire a professional process server.
+If you have to serve a document on the other person by personal service, you can ask a friend or relative (who's 19 or older), or hire a professional process server.

 If you hire a professional process server, you might want to get quotes from several because prices vary.
 Make sure they'll provide you with a sworn Affidavit of Personal Service (Form F15).
 This affidavit is your proof to the court that you had the documents served on the other person.